Is There a Dimmer Outlook Ahead for Alexco Resource Corp. (AXU)?

 Is It Worth Investing in Alexco Resource Corp.
 (AMEX :AXU) Right Now?

-The average price from analysts is $3.00, which is $0.54 above the current price.
-AXU currently public float of 132.18M and currently shorts hold a 4.48% ratio of that float.
-Today, the average trading volume of AXU was 1.19M shares.
+The average price from analysts is $3.00, which is -$0.02 below the current price.
+AXU currently public float of 132.24M and currently shorts hold a 3.94% ratio of that float.
+Today, the average trading volume of AXU was 1.27M shares.

 AXU’s Market Performance

-AXU stocks went down by -10.71% for the week, with a monthly drop of -14.97% and a quarterly performance of -3.10%, while its annual performance rate touched 42.86%.
-The volatility ratio for the week stands at 5.30% while the volatility levels for the past 30 days are set at 5.82% for Alexco Resource Corp..
-The simple moving average for the period of the last 20 days is -7.00% for AXU stocks with a simple moving average of 7.90% for the last 200 days.
+AXU stocks went up by 21.97% for the week, with a monthly jump of 1.26% and a quarterly performance of 32.51%, while its annual performance rate touched 80.90%.
+The volatility ratio for the week stands at 8.99% while the volatility levels for the past 30 days are set at 6.69% for Alexco Resource Corp..
+The simple moving average for the period of the last 20 days is 12.57% for AXU stocks with a simple moving average of 28.53% for the last 200 days.

 Analysts’ Opinion of AXU